Khatron Ke Khiladi (TV series)

 Khatron Ke Khiladi, marketed as Fear Factor: Khatron Ke Khiladi, is an Indian Hindi-language stunt-based reality television series based on the American series Fear Factor.
 First launched as Fear Factor India on Sony TV, the format was sold by Endemol's domestic division after the second season to Colors TV, becoming Fear Factor: Khatron Ke Khiladi on 21 July 2008.
 A spin-off of the main series Khatron Ke Khiladi: Made in India was launched on 1 August 2020 where contestants from previous years participated.

-In April 2025, The Production Company of the show, Banijay Asia, pulled out from producing the show at the last minute, leaving its future uncertain.
+In April 2025, the production company of the show, Banijay Entertainment, pulled out from producing the show at the last minute, leaving its future uncertain until later that year.

+In May 2026, the next and current season of the show was announced, premiering online in August of the same year on JioHotstar.